IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-highlighting.md

 ## API Members

-The following table lists API members mentioned in the above sections:
+The following is a list of API members mentioned in the above sections:

 - `IsCategoryHighlightingEnabled`
 - `IsItemHighlightingEnabled`